-In March 2017, the ZUMI duo will perform at New Music Edmonton’s ‘Hear This Now’ festival with works commissioned for performance either on two pianos or four-hands.
+ZUMI duo performed at New Music Edmonton’s ‘Hear This Now’ festival with works commissioned for performance either on two pianos or four-hands.
 For this concert, they have selected a repertory of new works by living Canadian and international composers – including Piotr Grella-Mozejko, Ian Crutchley, Miguel Bellusci, Rozalie Hirs, Jacek Sobieraj, George Andrix, and Linda Catlin Smith.

 "As a duo their playing blended superbly.

 The jocular “Allegro molto” brought the concert to a

 stunning conclusion.
 Both of the musicians were totally

 synchronized – even in their gestures.
 It was definitely a

 Jerry Ozipko, Panorama Polska, Edmonton Canada 2015

 Swietokrzyska Philharmonic Orchestra, G. Kolberg, Kielce, Poland

 Warszynski Piano Duo as Artists in Residence at the Cite International des Arts, PARIS 2014